 The Neutral Years: 2007, 2011

-However, it wasn’t without its hiccups.
+However, it wasn’t without its hitches.
 Some drivers noted concerns with steering and airbags, such as the “Air Bag” light randomly flicking on.
 Keep in mind, these issues lingered in 2008 and 2009 Sentras too.

 By 2011, while many earlier issues had been ironed out, a few new challenges popped up.
 The main culprit was engine stalling, leading to a recall in 2011 to address Electronic Control Module malfunctions and battery cable harness defects, particularly related to the thicker zinc coating on the terminal stud bolt.